 The trail climbs gently past a fern community for 0.8 mile and at 4.9 miles enters a small corn lily field in Canyon Creek Meadow.
-Cross several tributaries and pay attention to a short use trail that leads to the base of Middle Canyon Creek Falls.
+Cross several tributaries bordered with wildflowers and pay attention to a short use trail that leads to the base of Middle Canyon Creek Falls.
 From here, climb through forest as you pass numerous camping spots until you reach a trail fork at 6.1 miles.
 The left trail goes 2.4 miles to Boulder Creek Lakes (description below).
 Note that there are more campsites in the vicinity of this trail junction.

 For now, go right to the more-visited Canyon Creek Lakes.
 Climb through a 0.6-mile stretch of open forest with more campsites, followed by magnificent, misty Upper Canyon Creek Falls.
 The final leg to Lower Canyon Creek Lake gradually switchbacks between granite boulders and across granite slopes (follow the rock cairns) and crosses Canyon Creek, passing a few good campsites along the way, before reaching the lake itself at 7.1 miles.
 Be very careful crossing Canyon Creek, especially during periods of high water flow.